Paraguay expedition: The adventures of Edward A. Hopkins

 Edward A. Hopkins was an unusual man and therein lay his difficulties.
 His outstanding characteristics were presumptuousness, egotism and marvellously bad judgment.
 These characteristics were combined with a lively imagination that Hopkins resorted to whenever reality became too cumbersome — which was most of the time!
 Hopkins managed to combine these characteristics in such an unusual manner that he antagonized everyone who had the misfortune of dealing with him.

+Despite this, he was twice sent to represent the United States in Paraguay.